 [On-going w/the most recent posts last.
 Spoiler alerts apply]

-A problem right off is they are the children of a pastor, a strong socially active liberal yet with a weak innate sense of guidance and self-control.
-As the story goes in the early stages, the kids move away from Dad, a human turnoff, and become followers of a progressive church group leader named Ambrose, who practices realism over idealism.
+A problem right off is they are the children of a pastor, Russ, a strong socially active liberal who has a weak innate sense of guidance and self-control.
+As the story goes in the early stages, the kids drift away from Dad and his older ways, a human turnoff, and become followers of a progressive church group leader named Ambrose, who practices realism over idealism.
 It doesn’t take long for conflicts to show up.

 The opening chapter’s style is notable in that it’s framed artfully within the context of an oncoming storm.
 Gray clouds at first then ominous snow falling at the end.
 The storm keeps brewing into subsequent chapters.
 Becky is changing her ways, demonstrating how imperfect she is, how possessive and self-centered.
-Perry is wasting his high IQ and drifting deeper into drugs; and Clem is headed to the Vietnam war zone, addicted to sex with a “mouse” of a girl who he abandons.
+Perry is wasting his high IQ and drifting deeper into drugs; and Clem is 18 and headed to the Vietnam war zone, after having been addicted to sex with a “mouse” of a girl who he abandons.
 The parents are pious on the surface and morally unstable underneath.
+Mama Marion hovers but tends to overlook.
 Only young Judson seems safe so far.

 Things are about to break apart.
 Everyone is looking for wrong or right, approaching or in the midst of a crossroads, get it?
 The sun is ripping red gashes in the sky.
 The Crossroads church group has a mutiny during an Arizona field trip, and father and son face some truths.
 Patiently and without a load of purple prose, Franzen has revealed a family slowly becoming embroiled in crisis.
 Yet it’s early.
 It’s a long book, and only the first of a projected trilogy covering a generation of Hildebrandts.

-Marion’s chapter uses the narrative format of a discussion between patient and psychiatrist.
-Marion’s long, self-pitying accounts are met with a few neutral lines from Sophie, the head doctor.
+The pastor’s wife’s (Marion) chapter uses the narrative format of a discussion between patient and psychiatrist.
+Her long, self-pitying accounts are met with a few neutral lines from Sophie, the head doctor.
 Lots of pain is accounted for, with a hint of even more still under the wraps.
 The world is tainted by Marion’s desperation and pessimism.
 There is little humor in the exchange, much less a friendly vibe or even an intimate one, unlike, say, the sexual romp that develops in the patient-pyschologist setup in Larry McMurtry’s novel Duane’s Depressed.
-Two writers with two different angles and differing dispositions: one brooding, and one wry.

 Franzen, God bless him, is hitting his novelist’s stride now, delving into the personal history of one of his main suburban characters, presenting her case and allowing the reader to reach their own judgments.
 It’s more difficult to do than it sounds.
 He is a novelist following his heart and gut about these people, baring them rather than drawing and delivering pat, intellectual profiles.

-Visions of this novel as a serial on Streaming TV disturbed my suspended fictive dream, at least for a moment.
+Visions of this novel as a series on Streaming TV disturbed my fictive dream, at least for a moment.
 Please God, no, I prayed.
 Tell us the author is virtuous, if none of his cast are, and he doesn’t care about such commercial notions.

 As expected, the dramatic events intersect, and all sorts of tangled problems occur.
 We are given a buffet of respect-resentment and love-hate between characters in conflict.
 People play some dirty games to put down those they don’t like.
 Our emotional response, the one Franzen artfully evokes, is to feel like we need to choose which side we are on.
 And, we wonder, does virtue matter or is goodness just plain out of date?
 Does renunciation equate to evil?